What's new in Portal for ArcGIS 10.3

 Create applications using Web AppBuilder for ArcGIS

 The Portal for ArcGIS website now includes an embedded interactive application for designing and building web applications from your web maps.
 Applications you create with Web AppBuilder require no programming knowledge and are HTML based, meaning they work on desktop browsers, tablets, and smart phones without needing a plugin.
 Web AppBuilder comes with a variety of themes you can customize and widgets that allow you to deliver advanced functionality, such as high-quality printing, geoprocessing, editing, and search.

 To learn more, see Welcome to Web AppBuilder for ArcGIS.

 You can take maps and data offline to view, collect, and update features when you are disconnected from the Internet.
 Use Collector for ArcGIS to download maps and view, collect, and edit data.
 Manage map content on your device and synchronize changes when you reconnect.

 With ArcGIS GeoEvent Extension for Server, you can create services from ArcGIS GeoEvent Manager that connect to data sensors to stream real-time data through a stream service.
 You can add stream services to your portal content, and use these real-time data feeds as layers in maps and applications.

 Use the map viewer to create a presentation of your map.
 A presentation is a collection of slides that can show specific locations, layers, pop-ups, basemaps, and titles.
 Once created, you can share your presentations with others.
-See Create presentations and Share presentations in the Portal for ArcGIS help.

 Publish hosted tiles from a hosted feature layer